Yelp/mrjob/docs/guides/pooling.rst

 but larger volumes or volumes with more I/O ops per second are acceptable, as are additional volumes of any type.

+Pooling cannot match configurations with explicitly set :mrjob-opt:`ebs_root_volume_gb` against clusters that use the default (or vice versa) because the EMR API does not report what the default value is.

 If you are using :mrjob-opt:`instance_fleets`, your jobs will only join other clusters which use instance fleets.
 The rules are similar, but jobs will only join clusters whose fleets use the same set of instances or a subset;